Princess Ozma: Influence

-Ozma was a direct influence on the design of the protagonist Padme Amidala in the Star Wars prequel trilogy.
-In a 2022 interview with Star Wars Insider, concept artist Iain McCaig related the instructions that Lucasfilm provided its artists to visualize characters, saying, "Amidala was described as 'Kind of like Ozma' from The Wizard of Oz."
-According to McCaig, he chose actress Natalie Portman as a model for his designs because he felt evoked the Oz character, saying, "She had Ozma's aura of vulnerability and strength."
+Ozma was a direct influence on the design of the protagonist Padmé Amidala in the Star Wars prequel trilogy.
+In a 2022 interview with Star Wars Insider, concept artist Iain McCaig related the instructions that Lucasfilm provided its artists to visualize characters, saying, "Amidala was described as 'kind of like Ozma' from The Wizard of Oz".
+According to McCaig, he chose actress Natalie Portman as a model for his designs because he felt she evoked the Oz character, saying, "She had Ozma's aura of vulnerability and strength."
 After producer/director George Lucas spoke with McCaig about this inspiration, Lucas cast Portman to play her.

+The band Ozma was named after her.